Alek-S/Alek-S/README.md

 <p>Strongly passionate about elevating user interaction and engagement by seamlessly blending a refined user-driven UI with the most current best practices of the tech ecosystem.</p>

-<p>Currently lean towards React, Typescript, GraphQL, and PostgreSQL.</p>
+<p>Currently lean towards React, Typescript, GraphQL, PostgreSQL and occasionally dip into Golang.</p>

 #### Skills